BobbyTheAnalyst/CUSTOMER_SEGMENTATION/README.md

 Created the age column in the customerDemographics dataset using the excel DATEDIF function, and also used excel VLOOKUP function to get the profits of the customers based on customer's id.

-Imported dataset in Power BI for futher wrangling and transformation.
+Imported dataset into power query in Power BI for futher wrangling and transformation.

 The following process where carried out on dataset to clean the dataset: